iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

         - ${item.prop2}
 ```

-> Note that this feature is not compatible with [templating](#templating) at the
-> moment.

 ## dvc.lock file

-> ⚠️ Avoid editing these files.
-DVC will create and update them for you.

 To record the state of your pipeline(s) and help track its <abbr>outputs</abbr>,
 DVC will maintain a `dvc.lock` file for each `dvc.yaml`.
 Their purposes include: